lrytz/efftp/notes/session.md

 ## Features

+- to know if a method has an annotated type or not, we currently check if it has a lazy type. this is not correct: also methods with annotated return types have a lazy type, just instead of type-checking the rhs, completion will type-check the the return type tree.

 - getter / setter effect

 - constructor effects

+- "Annotated" tree should trigger effect checking if the annotated type has effect annotations

+- syntax for effect casts

 - refine the inference of a tree's effect:
     - skip on DefDef, Function, but include ValDef's rhs effect (for non-lazy ValDefs)
+    - effects of annotation expressions should not be included in the effect of a tree (are they?)

 - effect annotation on a function type's (or some other) type parameter, see what happens. should ideally also fix the non-contravariant-method-parameter-subtyping problem described in IOSuite.scala

 - disable / remove annotation checker once typing is done? can probably not do that, since lazy types might